iltuoconsulenteit/DocCropper/README.md

 ## 🔓 Licensing and PRO Features

 DocCropper is released under the [MIT](LICENSE.txt) license.
-Without a license key, the app runs in **DEMO mode** (the second and later PDF pages show DocCropper and IlTuoConsulenteIT logos).
+Without a license key, the app runs in **DEMO mode** (every PDF page shows DocCropper and IlTuoConsulenteIT logos).

 **PRO Features:**
 - Removal of watermark